RazviOverflow/razvioverflow.github.io/_247ctf/hidden-flag-function-parameters.md

 Notice how, in the image above, `ebp` is assigned from the stack right before `chall` function finises (instruction at address `084862D`).
 Since `chall` is the function whose stack frame we will overflow, it is important to keep the correct value at `ebp-0x04` because it is later used in `flag` (right column of the image below) to reference all the parameters needed to open <red>flag.txt</red> (amongst many others).

 Now, what is that value?
-It is fairly simple to find it out with IDA by simply resolving the offsets used in `lea` instructions (e.g., address `080485A9`).
+It is fairly simple to find it out with IDA by resolving the offsets used in `lea` instructions (e.g., address `080485A9`).
 However, you can also debug it using your debugger of preference.
 You can do so by debugging a legit execution.
-Place a breakpoint when calling `chall`  and take a look at the contents of the stack.
+Place a breakpoint after `chall`'s prologue and take a look at the contents of the stack.
 Right below `ebp` you will see the expected value of `ebx`.
 The value in question is `08048708`, which corresponds to the beginning of the [.rodata](https://en.wikipedia.org/wiki/Data_segment) (read-only data) section.

 <p align="center">
 	<img src="/images/247ctf/pwnable/hidden_flag_function_parameters/rodata_section.png">
 </p>

 Now, with this in mind we know so far that our exploit should meet, at least, the following requirements:
-1. Writing of bytes starts at `ebp-0x88`
+1. Writing bytes (scanf's buffer) starts at address `ebp-0x88`.
-2. At `ebp-0x4` we must preserve the expected `ebx` value: `0x08048708`
+2. At `ebp-0x4` we must preserve the expected `ebx` value: `0x08048708`.
-3. The return address of `chall` must be overwritten with the return address of `flag`: `0x08048576`
+3. The return address of `chall` must be overwritten with the return address of `flag`: `0x08048576`.
 4. When executing `flag`, the following must be true: `ebp+0x08 = 0x1337`, `ebp+0xc = 0x247` and `ebp+0x10 = 0x12345678`.

 With all this information in mind, the scheme of our exploit is the one I drew in the next image.